Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Number with Unit](../../Assets/Screenshots/DataHub/DataTypes/NumberUnit.png "[Number with Unit]")

-The data type *Number with Unit* is used for numerical specifications of a certain unit of measurement, e. g. weight specifications.
+The *Number with Unit* is used for numerical specifications of a certain unit of measurement, for example weight specifications.
 You can configure the applicable dimension and unit of measurement.
 Depending on the selected dimension, the options for the unit are adapted.
-In the *PIM Basic Set*, the following attributes have the data type *Number with Unit*:
+In the *PIM Basic Set*, the following attributes have the *Number with Unit* data type:
 - Length
 - Width
 - Depth